MicrosoftDocs/win32/desktop-src/shell/iuseridentitymanager-logoff.md

-﻿---
+---
-Description: 'Logoff is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: 'e03fb15c-47d3-40ba-ae70-b7b0ba010004'
+Description: Logoff is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: e03fb15c-47d3-40ba-ae70-b7b0ba010004
-title: 'IUserIdentityManager::Logoff method'
+title: IUserIdentityManagerLogoff method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IUserIdentityManager::Logoff method